osrf/TSC-RMW-Reports/humble/README.md

 ### 1.2.3 Subscriber CPU Utilization, Latency, and Lost Messages By Message Type and RMW

 In this plot, 1000 messages of the specified size were sent between a publisher and subscriber on the same machine.
-For each message size, the above plots show how many messages out of 1000 were received by the publisher, the average latency to receive each of the messages, and the average CPU utilization to receive the messages.
+For each message size, the plots show how many messages out of 1000 were received by the publisher, the average latency to receive each of the messages, and the average CPU utilization to receive the messages.
 For this plot, Quality of Service options of best-effort, keep last, and a depth of 10 were used.

 ![Build Farm performance by message type](./notebooks/plots/PerfTestVsMsgSize.png)